Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Sample Selection and MUSE Observations

 Upon reviewing the available MUSE data for the 46 galaxies in CBS, to ensure the reliability of the gas kinematics, we restrict our analysis to those galaxies with detected emission lines in more than 50\% of the spaxels within central 40\arcsec$ \times$40\arcsec ($\sim$1~kpc).
 This specific FOV covers the regions in which we search for kinematic signatures of extended shocks.
 This threshold was chosen to ensure the presence of sufficient emission line signal.
 This approach led to the selection of 19 galaxies from CBS.
+This criterion is a data-quality cut based on emission-line detectability across a spatial coverage, rather than on the measured velocities or dispersions.
+It should therefore not bias the kinematic measurements for galaxies that pass the cut, but it can introduce a selection bias by preferentially retaining systems with extended, high \textcolor{black}{signal-to-noise (SNR)} ionised-gas emission in the central $\sim$1\,kpc (e.g. higher gas content or lower effective obscuration) and excluding gas-poor, centrally dust-obscured, or very compact-emission systems.
+Our results should thus be interpreted as representative of the CBS subset with spatially extended, detectable ionised gas, not the full parent sample.

 To this sample we added 2 galaxies from the TIMER Project \citep{Gadotti_19}.
 Since the CBS dataset requires a minimum galaxy inclination of 35\degr, these galaxies, each with an inclination of 34\degr, were excluded from CBS, despite meeting all other criteria, such as distance and mass, and also surpassed the emission threshold we discussed in the previous paragraph.
 We decided to include these galaxies as the measurement error for inclination is at least on the order of 1\degr.
 We found no other galaxies at the limits of CBS selection criteria.
 As a result, our final sample comprises 21 galaxies.
 This is an almost complete sample of galaxies that satisfy the CBS selection criteria and have sufficient ionised emission, with the caveat that 7 out of 53 galaxies in the parent CBS sample have no MUSE observations.